-Ileostomy Reversal for a Two-Stage Laparoscopic Proctocolectomy with Ileoanal J-pouch for Ulcerative Colitis
+Ileostomy Reversal for a Two-Stage Laparoscopic Proctocolectomy with Ileoanal J-Pouch for Ulcerative Colitis

 This video describes a technique for an ileostomy reversal, which was performed as a second-stage procedure for a total proctocolectomy with ileoanal J-pouch for medically-refractory ulcerative colitis.
 In this procedure, we start by incising around the ileostomy near the junction of the skin and bowel mucosa.
 To mobilize the intestine within the abdominal wall, we use electrocautery dissection through the subcutaneous tissues to the level of the fascia.
 The fascial opening is extended to complete the mobilization of the intestine.
-Stay sutures are then placed between loops of intestine at the planned site of the anastomosis, and ILA staplers are used to create a side-to-side functional end-to-end anastomosis.
+Stay sutures are then placed between the loops of intestine at the planned site of the anastomosis, and ILA staplers are used to create a side-to-side functional end-to-end anastomosis.
 The abdominal fascia is then closed with running sutures, the wound is washed with antiseptic, and the skin is brought together with vertical mattresses.

 The patient is a 29-year-old female with medically-refractory ulcerative colitis (UC).
 She had attempted multiple trials of various medications with continued colitis and symptoms that reduced her quality of life.
-She, therefore, elected to proceed with a laparoscopic proctocolectomy with ileoanal J-pouch as definitive management for her UC.
+Therefore, she elected to proceed with a laparoscopic proctocolectomy with ileoanal J-pouch as definitive management for her UC.
 This procedure was performed in a two-stage approach, in which a diverting loop ileostomy was placed during the first stage to protect the ileoanal anastomosis to allow for adequate healing and leak prevention.
 The patient tolerated the first operation well and had no issues with the management of her ileostomy.
 Given her excellent recovery, she was brought to the operating room for the reversal of her diverting loop ileostomy.
-Prior to the ileostomy reversal, a contrast enema confirmed a widely patent ileoanal anastomosis without leak.
+Prior to the ileostomy reversal, a contrast enema confirmed a widely patent ileoanal anastomosis without a leak.

 The indications for diverting loop ileostomy are focused on the recovery from the first operation, particularly the quality of the ileoanal anastomosis.
 Complications that may preclude or delay reversal include evidence of anastomotic breakdown, stricturing that results in obstruction of fecal flow, pouchitis or fistulae, active infection, or severe malnutrition.1 In preparation for surgery, patients should be evaluated with a physical exam, including a thorough perineal and digital rectal exam to evaluate for issues involving the anastomosis.
 Some practitioners may also use contrast enemas and endoscopy as adjuncts to evaluate the anastomosis prior to reversal.2

 UC is a subtype of inflammatory bowel disease (IBD) characterized by epithelial and submucosal inflammation that starts distally in the rectum and ascends within the colon.
-In the United States, UC affects nearly 1 in 200 adults over the age of 18, with a rising incidence.3 Symptoms are variable depending on disease severity, and may include cramping, nausea, diarrhea, bloody stools, and weight loss.
+In the United States, UC affects nearly 1 in 200 adults over the age of 18, with a rising incidence.3 Symptoms are variable depending on disease severity and may include cramping, nausea, diarrhea, bloody stools, and weight loss.
 In rare cases, the disease may progress to toxic megacolon, a life-threatening condition in which profound inflammation of the colon results in loss of tissue integrity, bacterial translocation, and potentially perforation.4 Treatment of this condition requires urgent colon resection for prevention of sepsis.
 After 8–10 years of disease, the risk of non-adenomatous colorectal cancer significantly increases, and annual colonoscopy with random biopsies is recommended.5

 First-line therapy for UC involves medical management, which has historically included enteral salicylates.
 In recent years, an armamentarium of biologic therapies has been developed targeting various components of the immune system that have been implicated in UC pathogenesis.6 Despite improved medical therapies, a subset of patients will still require surgery for the management of their UC.
 Indications for surgery include medically-refractory disease, development of dysplasia or invasive cancer, or development of toxic megacolon or perforation.

-The indication for surgery in this patient was medically-refractory disease.
+The indication for surgery in this patient was the medically-refractory disease.
 Given her suitable health, she underwent complete resection of the involved tissue, including both the colon and rectum.
 It is common to protect an ileoanal J-pouch anastomosis with a diverting loop ileostomy based on the risk of a leak.

 The patient is a 29-year-old female with a history of medically-refractory ulcerative colitis.
 Her other medical history is unremarkable.
 She has no prior abdominal surgical history.
 Her last colonoscopy showed no evidence of malignancy.
-She has an American Society of Anesthesiologist score (ASA) of 2 and her body mass index (BMI) is within normal range.
+She has an American Society of Anesthesiologist score (ASA) of 2 and her body mass index (BMI) is within a normal range.